pIlIp-d/PDF-Compressor/README.md

 ## Compression Rate

-Goodnote Files with mode `extreme` are compressed to about 2% and are still clear enoght for every application.
+Goodnote Files with mode `extreme` are compressed to about 2% and are still clear enough for every application.
 `medium-high` compressses to about 7%.

 And if your really need your 600pdi you can use mode `low`